sodadata/docs/soda-sql/cli.md

   scan     Computes all measurements and runs all tests on one table.
 ```

-## List of parameters
+## List of options

-To see a list of configurable parameters for each command, use the command-line help.
+To see a list of configurable options for each command, use the command-line help.
 ```shell
 $ soda create --help
 $ soda analyze --help
 $ soda scan --help
 ```

+Refer to [Add analyze options]({% link soda/scan.md %}#add-scan-options) and [Add scan options]({% link soda-sql/configure.md %}#add-analyze-options) for details and examples.

 ## Go further